-As a soloist, Jarrett won the top prize in the brass category of the Orchestre Symphonique de Montreal’s prestigious Standard Life Competition in 2014, becoming the first tubist to do so in the competition’s 75-year history.
-Jarrett has performed as a soloist with the New World Symphony, the Albany Symphony Orchestra, the Windsor Symphony Orchestra, Orchestra Toronto, the University of Western Ontario Jazz Ensemble, and the London Concert Band.
-During the summers, Jarrett has performed with the National Repertory Orchestra, the Lucerne Festival Academy Orchestra, the Spoleto Festival Orchestra, the Aspen Festival Orchestra and the Symphony Orchestra Academy of the Pacific.
+As a soloist, Jarrett won the top prize in the brass category of the Orchestre Symphonique de Montreal’s Standard Life Competition in 2014, becoming the first tubist to do so in the competition’s 80-year history.
+Jarrett was also a finalist in the XVI Tchaikovsky Competition (the inaugural year for brass participants) in St. Petersburg, Russia, and the only North American tubist to participate in the live rounds.
+Jarrett has performed as a soloist with several orchestras including the New World Symphony, the Albany Symphony Orchestra, the Adrian Symphony Orchestra, the Windsor Symphony Orchestra, Orchestra Toronto, the University of Western Ontario Wind Ensemble and Jazz Ensemble, and the London Concert Band.
+Jarrett’s first solo album, Golden Hour, was recently released on all major streaming platforms.
+During the summers, Jarrett has performed with the Cabrillo Festival of Contemporary Music, the Lakes Area Music Festival, the Verbier Festival Orchestra, the Lucerne Festival Academy Orchestra, the National Repertory Orchestra, the Spoleto USA Festival Orchestra, the Aspen Festival Orchestra and the Symphony Orchestra Academy of the Pacific.